esphome/esphome-docs/components/sensor/index.rst

   sensor.
 See https://developers.home-assistant.io/docs/core/entity/sensor/#available-state-classes
   for a list of available options.
 Set to ``""`` to remove the default state class of a sensor.
 - **icon** (*Optional*, icon): Manually set the icon to use for the sensor in the frontend.
+  See https://developers.home-assistant.io/docs/core/entity/#icons for details on how to configure icons and https://pictogrammers.com/library/mdi for a list of available icons.
 - **accuracy_decimals** (*Optional*, int): Manually set the number of decimals to use when reporting values.
 This does not impact the actual value reported to Home Assistant, it just sets the number of decimals to use when displaying it.
 - **filters** (*Optional*): Specify filters to use for some basic transforming of values.
 See :ref:`Sensor Filters <sensor-filters>` for more information.